corda/CSDE-cordapp-template-kotlin/README.md

 - Ability to configure the Members of the Local Corda Network.

-Note, the CSDE is experimental, we may or may not release it as part of Corda 5.0, in part based on developer feedback using it.

-To find out how to use the CSDE please refer to the getting started section in the Corda 5 Beta 2 documentation at https://docs.r3.com/
+To find out how to use the CSDE, please refer to the *Getting Started Using the CSDE* sub-section within the *Developing Applications* section in the latest Corda 5 documentation at https://docs.r3.com/

 ## Chat app